How to Get Code From Framer (2026 Methods) cover image

 1. Copy your published URL

-2. Paste it into the Framer to HTML exporter
+2. Paste it into the Framer to HTML converter

 3. Choose single-page or full-site export